Atmospheres of the Solid Worlds I: Origin and Composition and Magnetospheres

-Mars dust storms from Space Today
+Mars dust storms

 - Condensation flow: Mars' axial inclination is slightly greater than Earth's so Mars experiences seasons for the same reason.
 What makes this interesting is that during winter, both water and CO2 condense on the ice cap.
 CO2 is the major component of Mars' atmosphere.
 The result is a seasonal global flow of CO2 from one pole (the one experiencing spring sublimation of CO2) to the other (experiencing autumn condensation of CO2).